SAR-Junior-Design/Front-End/README.md

 Added video background on Landing/Login pages

 ### Bug Fixes

 ### Known Bugs

 Uploaded documents under the License Page is not saved to the server.
-Updating profile picture under Settings does not save it to the server.
+<br> Updating profile picture under Settings does not save it to the server.